Can I monitor my staff for COVID – 19 symptoms?

 The DPIA process will help you to assess the risks involved and clarify whether your plans to collect health information are justified, relevant and proportionate or whether you could achieve the same result in a less intrusive way, such as simply asking staff to self-isolate if they have symptoms of coronavirus.

-The DPIA process will also help you understand how you can adhere to the data protection principles, including how to ensure that the information you collect is adequate, relevant and limited to what is necessary ie: how you can ensure that you don’t collect excessive information and only collect what you need for the purpose.
+The DPIA process will aid understanding of how you can adhere to the data protection principles, including how to ensure that the information you collect is adequate, relevant and limited to what is necessary.
+For example, how you can ensure that you don’t collect excessive information and only collect what you need for the purpose.

 In addition to this, and very importantly, the DPIA will help you identify what your legal basis is for processing personal information.
 You must always have a valid legal basis, otherwise you will be in breach of the GDPR.
 One of the legal bases is consent.
 Do you need consent?